Alonso gets bases-loaded BB in 9th, Mets beats Phillies 5-4

-NEW YORK (AP) — Pete Alonso drew a bases-loaded walk with two outs to cap chaotic ninth inning and lift the New York Mets to a 5-4 win over the Philadelphia Phillies on Friday night.
+Alonso drew a bases-loaded walk with two outs to cap a chaotic ninth inning and lift the Mets to a 5-4 win over the Philadelphia Phillies that tightened the National League wild card race.

-The Mets pulled into a tie with Philadelphia, 4 1/2 games behind the Chicago for second NL wild card.
-The Cubs were playing at Milwaukee.
+“He was saying in the ninth inning that he wanted somebody’s shirt,” said Michael Conforto, who was the first Mets player to have his uniform ripped off by Alonso during an on-field celebration on Aug.
+9 following a winning walkoff single that beat Washington.

+Alonso had an RBI single in the eighth to give the Mets a 3-2 lead.
+Wilson Ramos added a two-out RBI single to provide a run that turned out to be valuable in the ninth, when embattled closer Edwin Diaz (2-7) gave up a two-run homer to J.T.
+Realmuto.

-New York took a 4-2 lead in the bottom of the eighth on RBI singles by Alonso and Wilson Ramos.
-However, embattled closer Edwin Diaz (2-7), pitching for the first time since he gave up a walk-off three-run homer to Kurt Suzuki as Washington Nationals completed a seven-run ninth inning comeback Tuesday night, gave up a one-out, two-run homer to J.T.
-Realmuto in the top of the ninth.
+The appearance was the first for Diaz since Tuesday, when he allowed a walk-off three-run homer to allow the Nationals to complete a seven-run ninth inning in their 11-10 win.

-However, the Mets bailed out Diaz in the bottom of the inning, when Mike Morin (1-2) retired the first two batters he faced before Juan Lagares singled to left-center.
+Mike Morin (1-2) retired the first two batters in the bottom of the ninth before Juan Lagares singled to left-center.
 Lagares went to third when J.D.
-Davis, pinch-hitting for Diaz, got ahead 3-0 before singling to left on a full-count pitch.
+Davis — whose shirt was torn off by Alonso following a walk-off single against Cleveland on Aug.
+21 — pinch-hit for Diaz and singled on a full-count pitch.

 Nick Vincent then plunked Jeff McNeil with an 0-2 pitch to load the bases.
-Alonso walked on a full count and then had his uniform torn off by teammates as he reached first base.
+Alonso got ahead 2-0 against Vincent, who evened the count before issuing ball three.

+“He’s got nowhere to go,” Alonso said.
+“That’s a tough spot on him.”

+Vincent’s final pitch was up and well out of the strike zone.
+Alonso tossed his bat and trotted to first, where he was engulfed by teammates and eventually had his jersey ripped off.

+“We’re staying in the game but we’re just not quite finishing it when we need to,” Realmuto said.
+“That’s a good club over there.
+They’re in the same spot we are.
+They were able to get it done tonight and we weren’t.”

-Phillies right fielder Bryce Harper left in the third inning after he was hit in the right hand by a pitch from Steven Matz.
+The Phillies likely dodged potential disaster in the third when right fielder Bryce Harper was hit in the right hand by an up-and-in pitch from Mets starter Steven Matz.
+Harper remained in the game to run the bases before being replaced by Sean Rodriguez.

-The Mets took the lead on McNeil’s two-out RBI single in the third and Michael Conforto’s leadoff homer in the fourth.
+The Mets took the lead on McNeil’s two-out RBI single in the third and Conforto’s leadoff homer in the fourth.

 The Phillies tied it on Realmuto’s RBI double in the fifth and Maikel Franco’s run-scoring single in the sixth.

+Matz gave up two runs and six hits with three walks while striking out four over 5 2/3 innings.
 Phillies starter Zach Eflin allowed two runs and six hits with no walks while striking out six over five innings.
-Matz gave up two runs and six hits with three walks while striking out four over 5 2/3 innings.

 TODD TIME